alaahmet/thesis/README.md

      ./lpsw <d>
      ```

 2. **`lpswop.cpp`**: Implements the One Permutation Variant of the Sharir-Welzl Algorithm (Section 3 of the paper).
-Initial Start Basis is randomized in every run.
+Initial Start Basis is rerandomized in every run.
    - Takes `d` (number of variables) as an argument.
    - Compile and test using:
      ```bash